danilobellini/audiolazy/README.rst

 with the code expressivity.
-A comb filter ``comb.tau(delay=30*s, tau=40*s)`` can represent a comb filter with the given delay and time constant, both in samples, but with a more clear meaning for the reader than it would have with a expression like ``[1] + [0] * 239999 + [alpha]`` or something like.
+A comb filter ``comb.tau(delay=30*s, tau=40*s)`` can represent a comb filter with the given delay and time constant, both in samples, but with a more clear meaning for the reader than it would have with an expression like ``[1] + [0] * 239999 + [alpha]``.
 Would it be needed to store all those zeros while just using the filter to get a frequency response plot?

-It's possible to avoid some of these problems with well-chosen constants, duck typing, overloaded operators, functions as first-class citizens, object oriented together with functional style programming, etc..
-These are resources that the Python language gives us for free.
+It's possible to avoid some of these problems with well-chosen constants, duck typing, overloaded operators, functions as first-class citizens, object oriented together with functional style programming, etc.., resources that the Python language gives us for free.

 What does it do?